Living in Free Union, VA | Toby Beavers Realtor Guide

 3. Properties along Route 810 and adjacent ridgelines.
 Acreages with long drives to the main road.

-4. Estates near Glass House Winery corridor.
+4. Estates near the Glass House Winery corridor.
 Proximity to wineries and rolling farmland increases appeal.

 5. Historic farm properties around the central Free Union crossroads.
 Restored farmhouses and barns are prized.